matej-outly/rug/rug_builder/lib/rug_builder/google/Readme.md

 </div>
 ```

-The identifier `map_23887fb53d507d57b07b5e614f2257749c8dd6f9` is unique generated id of the map, which is generated
+The identifier `map_23887fb53d507d57b07b5e614f2257749c8dd6f9` is unique generated id of the map.
+This id is generated
-on every page reload.
+from given name (first parameter of `rug_map` helper)

 Google Map is inserted into `mapbox` element.
 It is important to *set at least height* of
 `mapbox`, like: